Everybody Everybody: Commercial performance and music video

+Legacy

+In 2009, Blender staff ranked "Everybody Everybody" number 335 on their "500 Greatest Songs Since You Were Born" list and described it as "criminally buoyant" for "drunk wedding guests" to dance to.
+In 2010, Pitchfork writer David Raposa ranked the song on their list of "Top 200 Tracks of the 1990s" at number 171, stating that the Cameo sample distinguished it from other "pop-house bandwagoners".
+In 2017, BuzzFeed staff ranked it number 14 on their "101 Greatest Dance Songs of the '90s" list.
+Billboard magazine ranked "Everybody Everybody" number 457 in their "Top Songs of the '90s".
+In 2022, Rolling Stone staff ranked the song number 194 on their "200 Greatest Dance Songs of All Time" list.
+In March 2025, Billboard staff ranked it number 41 in their list of "The 100 Best Dance Songs of All Time", writing, "Still, it's Wash's burn-the-house-down performance that elevates the otherwise kitschy to something iconic."

 In popular culture

-Dominican-American group Proyecto Uno covered the song under the title "Todo El Mundo", with Remezcla writer Cheky acknowledging that it connected with "African-American culture" and made the merenhouse genre prevalent.
+Dominican-American group Proyecto Uno covered the song under the title "Todo El Mundo", with Remezcla writer Cheky acknowledging that it connected with "Black-American culture" and made the merenhouse genre prevalent.

 A cutaway segment on the episode of American animated series Family Guy titled "Play It Again, Brian" included "Everybody Everybody", which was performed by the character Cleveland Brown.
 The segment was included on top-10 listicles by IGN and Screen Rant staff for highlights involving Brown.
 The song was played on the final episode of the FX series The People v.
 O. J. Simpson: American Crime Story, where The Seattle Times writer Tricia Romano compared the lyrics of Wash's vocals, "Sad and free", to O. J. Simpson's acquittal in the O. J. Simpson murder case.
 "Everybody Everybody" was included on the third season of American comedy drama series Master of None, as the characters Alicia and Denise danced to the song while doing laundry.